Hanis3-gatech/CS7641-Project-15/README.md

 |:--:|
 |*Fig 5*|

 It was difficult to put this much information into one plot.
 This is essentially the coefficients of each of the regression methods on a log scale.
-I cleverly chose symbols for each of these that would aid in analysis – though that is not apparent upfront.
+We cleverly chose symbols for each of these that would aid in analysis – though that is not apparent upfront.

 * **Yellow Lines: Least Squares Coefficients.** These are underplayed behind Ridge Regression.
 They are usually the same coefficients as Ridge Regression, and can be assumed to they extend up to the blue circles.
-I would ignore the yellow, mores a proof of concept.
+We would ignore the yellow, mores a proof of concept.

 * **Blue Circles: Ridge Regression** As expected, ridge coefficients are generally lower than Elastic-net/Lasso.
 This is expected.
 We see that some of the blue dots that are slightly higher vertically lie along a red line representing an important feature determined by Elastic-net.
 This shows agreement between Elastic-net and OLS/Ridge.